chronoxor/FastBinaryEncoding/README.md

 };
 ```

-# Struct types
+# Struct numeration
-Struct types are automatically increased until you provide it manually.
-There
+Struct type numbers are automatically increased until you provide it manually.
-are two possibilities:
+There are two possibilities:
-1. Shift the current struct type offset using '(+X)' suffix.
+1. Shift the current struct type number using '(+X)' suffix.
 As the result
    all new structs will have incremented type.
-2. Force set struct type offset using '(X)' of '(base)' suffix.
+2. Force set struct type number using '(X)' of '(base)' suffix.
 It will
    affect only one struct.

 Example below demonstrates the idea: